 - Superannuation Guarantee (SG).
 An employer’s compulsory super contributions to an employee’s super fund.
 In relatively rare cases, an employer can also choose to make voluntary additional super contributions on behalf of an employee but these extra voluntary contributions are not classified as SG contributions.
 (For more information about SG contributions, see SuperGuide article Employer super contributions: SG rate 9.5% for 2017/2018 year.)

 - Salary sacrificing for employees.
 If you can arrange for your employer to direct some of your before-tax salary to superannuation as contributions, your super fund deducts 15 cents in the dollar, rather than the government imposing your marginal tax rate on that income, which can be up to 47% (45% plus 2% Medicare levy) for the 2017/2018 year, and was up to 49 % for the 2016/2017 year.
 This type of arrangement is known as salary sacrificing.
 The employer will receive a tax deduction for this contribution — your employer would also have received a tax deduction if the contribution amount had been paid as cash salary.
-(For more information on salary sacrificing, see SuperGuide article Salary sacrificing and super: 10 facts you should know.)
+(For more information on salary sacrificing, see SuperGuide article Salary sacrifice and super: A guide for employees and employers.)

 For more information on concessional contributions see SuperGuide article Super concessional (before-tax) contributions: 2017/2018 survival guide.

 Stage 2: Making non-concessional (after-tax) contributions

 A non-concessional contribution is a superannuation contribution sourced from money from which you have already paid income tax at some point in the past.
 After-tax contributions are not hit with the 15% tax on contributions when entering a super fund.
 For more information on non-concessional contributions see SuperGuide article Your 2017/2018 guide to non-concessional (after-tax) contributions.

 After you make a non-concessional contribution to your super fund, the trustees of the super fund then invest that money on your behalf.
 Any investment income generated from that investment is taxed at a concessional rate of 15% (although certain capital gains are taxed at an effective rate of 10%).

 Stage 3: Paying less (or no) tax on earnings